Dynflow/dynflow/pages/source/documentation/index.md

 an_action.plan(*args) # an_action is AnAction
 ```

-By default `plan` method plans itself if `run` method is present using first argument as input.
+`plan` method is inherited from Dynflow::Action and by default it plans itself if
+`run` method is present using first argument as input.

 ```ruby
 class AnAction < Dynflow::Action